mkim425/model-importance/README.md

 This is the data repository for the following paper:

-*Title: Beyond forecast leaderboards: Measuring individual model importance based on contribution to probabilistic ensemble accuracy*
+*Title: Beyond forecast leaderboards: Measuring individual model importance based on contribution to ensemble accuracy*

 *Authors: Minsu Kim, Evan L. Ray, Nicholas G. Reich*